 Yet perhaps the worst problem with The Crush is how lightly it lets off its protagonist, Nick Eliot.

 Today, in the era of #MeToo and #TimesUp, The Crush feels very outdated.
 Its ‘Lolita-like’ sexualization of a teenaged Silverstone is uncomfortable at times.
 Like Fatal Attraction, this teen thriller seems intent on demonizing intelligent, strong women.
 Yet perhaps the worst problem with The Crush is how lightly it lets off its protagonist, Nick EIiot.
 At worst, The Crush suggests he exercised ‘bad judgment’ rather than exploited a 14-year-old girl.
 In 2018, The Crush would probably tank hard with most young viewers.

 Alicia Silverstone’s Big Break

-The Crush is not really as bad as the review seems to suggest.
-I worked in a video store when it was released and it was a popular rental among customers.
-No one had anything particularly bad to say about it.
-Then again I don’t recall many customers raving about it either.
-And that probably best sums up The Crush – it was a good 90-minute diversion for viewers but not much else.
-Younger viewers today will probably take a lot of issues with the film’s outdated gender politics, but that’s a good thing.
+Generally, The Crush is not really as bad as reviews suggest.
+For the time period in which it was released, it was stylish and paced well enough to play to the MTV crowd.
+From its lukewarm suspense to its milder Lolita undertones, The Crush was safe stuff for teens in the 90s.
+Overall, it was a good 90-minute diversion for viewers but not much else.
+Yes, younger viewers today will probably take a lot of issues with the film’s outdated gender politics, but that’s a good thing.

 THE PROFESSOR’S FINAL GRADE: C+